SCA SBOM Exports

 * Uses the canonical inventory built by the ZeroPath SCA service, so it includes direct/transitive classification, license data, application ownership, and previously validated vulnerability context.

-* SBOMs generated from inventory are deterministic — package IDs, ordering, and dependency edges match the UI and alerting systems exactly.
+* SBOMs generated from inventory are consistent: the package set, ordering, and dependency edges match the UI and alerting exactly.
+Document-level identifiers such as the CycloneDX serial number and timestamp are unique per generation.

-* VEX data is available because the inventory knows which packages are affected, fixed, or not applicable.
+* VEX data is available because the inventory knows which packages are reachable, not reachable, or still in triage.

 </Tab>